Property maps

 img = Image(resolution, fov=width)

-For a weighted image you can define multiple images and then divided one by the other to remove the weighting.
+For a weighted image you can define multiple images, and then divide one by the other to remove the weighting.
 This is what is done inside the helper methods above.

-As an example, below we demonstrate making an s_oxygen map.
+As an example, below we demonstrate making a map of relative oxygen abundance.

 [9]: